jacobaclarke/zotero-sync/README.md

 # Zotero Sync

-<p style="color:red">Back up your data when using this script.
-I have not lost any, but I can't make any guarantees.</p>
+`Back up your data when using this script.
+I have not lost any, but I can't make any guarantees.`

 A simple module for updating zotflies directories.